CoupDeWhoop/CoupDeWhoop/README.md

 ### Hi there 👋

 - 🌱 Career switcher from musician and teacher to software developer.
-Since completing the Northcoders bootcamp I have continued to build skills in front and back end development and am ready to lay my focus on a career in either direction.
+Since completing the Northcoders bootcamp I have continued to build skills in front and back end development and am ready to give my focus to a career in either direction.

 - I'm currently working on devekoping a music journal and practice log app utilising the cross platform capabilities of React Native.
 The front and back end repos are available on my profile.